Bry50/Old-Smartphone-as-a-server/5_Home_Assistant.md

 In theory, you can follow those instructions.
 However, I think it is better to create storage volumes first because, if you let  Docker make them, you will not have  permissions to modify them outside of Home assistant.

 #### 5.1) Create storage volumes
-So, create the storage volumes on the PostmarkerOS phone; I suggest:
+So, create the storage volumes on the PostmarketOS phone; I suggest:
 ```
 mkdir ~/volumes
 mkdir ~/volumes/hass